ELEC40004/elec40004-2019-q3-lab/lab1/readme.md

 Extra Tasks
 ===========

-If you're interested in extra improvments, then some possible extensions are:
+If you're interested in extra improvements, then some possible extensions are:

 Compositional
 -------------